-Where to find Security Ribbon: Configure > Security Usage of Security Security has been designed to restrict access to update functions to groups and users who have been granted the access permissions to perform these functions.
+Where to find Security

+Ribbon: Configure > Security

+Usage of Security

+Security has been designed to restrict access to update functions to groups and users who have been granted the access permissions to perform these functions.
 Packages, elements and diagrams can also be locked for change by a user under a single user ID or group user ID, preventing others from changing them.
 The Security system has been designed primarily to facilitate collaboration and cannot be used to restrict users from viewing parts of the model.

+Security

-Options for Security Security itself is optional in Enterprise Architect, and by default is not enabled.
+Options for Security itself is optional in Enterprise Architect, and by default is not enabled.
 If it is required, security can be enabled and a security policy can be set.
+There

-There are two policies that can be set to dictate the way security functions: Require User Lock to Edit - (More Rigorous Policy) the whole project is locked against editing and the user must deliberately lock an element to be able to edit it.
-2. User/group locking - (Less Rigorous Policy) the whole repository is unlocked.
+are two policies that can be set to dictate the way security functions:

+- 1. Require User Lock to Edit (More Rigorous Policy) the whole project is locked against editing and the user must deliberately lock an element to be able to edit it.

+- 2. User/group locking (Less Rigorous Policy) the whole repository is unlocked.
 When a modeler edits an element or diagram the element or set of elements is automatically locked, preventing others from editing them.

-Manage Users

-Manage Groups

-Manage Locks
+Manage Users Manage Groups Manage Locks

-Require User Lock to Edit

-Apply Locks to Connectors
+Require User Lock to Edit Apply Locks to Connectors

-Manage My Locks Ctrl+Shift+L

-Login as Another User
+Manage My Locks Login as Another User Ctrl+Shift+L

-Change Password

-Encrypt Password
+Change Password Encrypt Password

-Enable Security
+S. Enable Security

-Manage Groups Manage Locks Require User Lock to Edit Apply Locks to Connectors Manage My Locks Login as Another User Change Password Encrypt Password

 Any number of users and groups can be defined.
 Users can be given individual permissions and also placed into one or more groups that have additional permissions defined.
 The set of permissions for a user is the sum of their individual permissions plus those of any groups they are assigned to.
-Users can be defined manually or imported from Windows Active Directory, allowing single sign-on using Windows Authentication.
+Users can be

+defined manually or imported from Windows Active Directory, allowing single sign-on using Windows Authentication.

-Learn more about Security Security
+Learn more about Security

+Security

+Stereotyping

 Getting to know Stereotyping

 Introducing Stereotyping

 Stereotypes are one of the Unified Modeling Language Extension Mechanism that can be used to create a new type of element based on an existing UML element type.
 There are many cases where things of interest in a particular industry or domain would benefit from being defined as a type.
 The stereotyped elements often add clarity to a model and are meaningful to a model audience who is familiar with their domain.
 Examples include a 'contract' stereotype in the legal profession, a 'policy' stereotype in the compliance profession or a 'meter' stereotype in the energy distribution industry.

 Stakeholder Requirements